akkadotnet/akka.net/docs/articles/intro/what-problems-does-actor-model-solve.md

 uid: what-problems-does-actor-model-solve
 title: What problems does the actor model solve?
 ---
-# What problems does the actor model solve?
+# What Problems Does the Actor Model Solve?

 Akka.NET uses the actor model to overcome the limitations of traditional object-oriented programming models and meet the unique challenges of highly distributed systems.
 To fully understand why the actor model is necessary, it helps to identify mismatches between traditional approaches to programming and the realities of concurrent and distributed computing.

-## The illusion of encapsulation
+## The Illusion of Encapsulation

 Object-oriented programming (OOP) is a widely-accepted, familiar programming model.
 One of its core pillars is _encapsulation_.
 Encapsulation dictates that the internal data of an object is not accessible directly from the outside;